shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 {% include info title="Note" content="Once you close Shotgun Desktop and your terminal, debug logging is no longer turned on." %}

-## Examining debug outputs in log files

-Take a look at our [where are my log files?](./where-are-my-log-files.md) doc to help locate your log files.

 ## Advanced configuration debug logging options